UniMotion: A Unified Framework for Motion-Text-Vision Understanding and Generation: Experiments

 \textbf{Datasets.} We evaluate UniMotion on HumanML3D~\cite{humanml3d} (Text-to-Motion, Motion-to-Text, Motion Prediction), MotionFix~\cite{motionfix} (Motion Editing), Human3.6M~\cite{h36m} (Vision-to-Motion, Vision-to-Text), and MoVid~\cite{chen2024motionllm} (Vision-to-Text).
 We also construct a triplet evaluation set from Human3.6M and 3DPW for Motion-guided Image Editing (MGIE).
 We adopt a unified 269-dimensional motion representation to support both generation and body recovery tasks.

 \textbf{Implementation details.} The unified backbone is based on Show-o2 1.5B~\cite{showo2}, equipped with a dual-path motion embedder and a motion flow head.
 Modality-routed LoRA (rank 32) is applied to all attention layers.
 We train with AdamW and use Euler ODE for generation inference.
-Due to space limits, complete dataset preparation details, hyperparameters, and evaluation metrics are provided in the supplementary material.
 All training is conducted on 4$\times$A6000 GPUs.